Madhumathi-2009/Dhanus_Kitchen/README.md

 Show special offers and promotions.

-### 📦 Bulk Orders
+### 💬 Inbuilt Chat Box

-Customers can contact us for:
+Customers can communicate directly with the shop through an inbuilt chat box.

-* Functions
+The chat box can be used for:

-* Parties
+* Bulk order enquiries
-* Events
+* Functions and party orders
-* Large food orders
+* Special customer requirements

-### 💬 Customer Contact
+* Food-related enquiries

-Provide an easy way for customers to contact the shop for enquiries.
+* General communication with the shop

 ### ⭐ Feedback